 The improvement experienced was rated on a scale from 0 to 10, where 0 = no improvement and 10 = very big improvement.
 7 or above was taken to be a major improvement.
 On average 76% of the participants noted an improvement in sleep, mood, energy levels, fear, etc. 43% experienced a significant improvement relating to sleep, and 35% felt that their energy levels had improved significantly.

-Breathing Index –
+Breathing Index – a 24% increase

 The Breathing Index is a questionnaire comprising 20 questions.
 See the questions here.
 The maximum score on the breathing index is 100.
 A high score indicates good breathing habits and a balanced body with significant inner resources and therefore the ability to overcome difficult challenges.
 The lowest possible score is 20 and a score below 50 indicates that one’s breathing habits have a clear potential for improvement.
 A low score correlates with a body that has lost its balance and is lacking in inner resource.